Roll20/help.roll20.net/_posts/2012-09-05-terms-of-service.markdown

 * Post or otherwise submit any topic, name, material or information that is child pornography, defamatory, excessively violent, harassing, inappropriate, indecent, lascivious, lewd, obscene, profane, racist, unlawful, or otherwise objectionable.
 * Prepare, compile, use, download or otherwise copy any Roll20 user directory or other user or usage information or any portion thereof, or transmit, provide or otherwise distribute (whether or not for a fee) such directory or information to any third party.
 * Engage in any chain letters, contests, junk e-mail, pyramid schemes, spamming, surveys or any other duplicative or unsolicited messages (commercial or otherwise).
-* Violate the rights of Tailor Made or any third party (including rights of privacy and publicity) or abuse, defame, harass, stalk or threaten another.
+* Violate the rights of Orr Group or any third party (including rights of privacy and publicity) or abuse, defame, harass, stalk or threaten another.
-* Market any goods or services for any business purpose (including advertising and making offers to buy or sell goods or services), unless specifically allowed to do so by Tailor Made.
+* Market any goods or services for any business purpose (including advertising and making offers to buy or sell goods or services), unless specifically allowed to do so by Orr Group.
 * Materials and Services provided by third parties are governed by separate agreements accompanying such materials and services.
-Tailor Made offers no guarantees and assumes no responsibility or liability of any type with respect to the third-party services, including any liability resulting from incompatibility between a third-party service, Tailor Made materials, the Roll20 service or another third-party service.
-You agree that you will not hold Tailor Made responsible or liable with respect to the third-party services.
+Orr Group offers no guarantees and assumes no responsibility or liability of any type with respect to the third-party services, including any liability resulting from incompatibility between a third-party service, Orr Group materials, the Roll20 service or another third-party service.
+You agree that you will not hold Orr Group responsible or liable with respect to the third-party services.

 ##Special Treatment for Spammers

-In the event of your or others’ access to or use of the Roll20 service in connection with the transmission of spam unsolicited e-mail or postings in violation of these Terms of Service, you acknowledge and agree that Tailor Made would be irreparably harmed thereunder and that monetary damages would be an insufficient and ineffective remedy; therefore you agree that Tailor Made is entitled to obtain immediate injunctive relief against any such transmission (in addition to all other remedies available at law or in equity).
-Tailor Made may without restriction block, filter or delete unsolicited e-mail.
+In the event of your or others’ access to or use of the Roll20 service in connection with the transmission of spam unsolicited e-mail or postings in violation of these Terms of Service, you acknowledge and agree that Orr Group would be irreparably harmed thereunder and that monetary damages would be an insufficient and ineffective remedy; therefore you agree that Orr Group is entitled to obtain immediate injunctive relief against any such transmission (in addition to all other remedies available at law or in equity).
+Orr Group may without restriction block, filter or delete unsolicited e-mail.

 ##Restriction and Termination of Use

-Tailor Made may block, restrict, disable, suspend or terminate your access to all or part of Roll20 at any time in Tailor Made’s sole discretion, without prior notice or liability to you.
+Orr Group may block, restrict, disable, suspend or terminate your access to all or part of Roll20 at any time in Orr Group’s sole discretion, without prior notice or liability to you.

 <a name="dmca">&nbsp;</a>

 ##Notification of Copyright Infringement (DMCA Policy)

-Tailor Made will, in appropriate circumstances, terminate the accounts of users who infringe the intellectual property rights of others.
-Tailor Made will investigate notices of copyright infringement and take appropriate actions under the Digital Millennium Copyright Act, Title 17, United States Code, Section 512(c)(2) (“DMCA”).
+Orr Group will, in appropriate circumstances, terminate the accounts of users who infringe the intellectual property rights of others.
+Orr Group will investigate notices of copyright infringement and take appropriate actions under the Digital Millennium Copyright Act, Title 17, United States Code, Section 512(c)(2) (“DMCA”).

 If you believe that your work has been used or copied in a way that constitutes copyright infringement and such infringement is occurring on Roll20 or on sites linked to from Roll20, please provide written notification of claimed copyright infringement to the designated agent for Roll20 (identified below), which must contain the following elements:

 * A physical or electronic signature of the person authorized to act on behalf of the owner of the copyright interest that is alleged to have been infringed;
 * A description of the copyrighted work or works that you claim have been infringed and identification of what content in such work(s) is claimed to be infringing and which you request to be removed or access to which is to be disabled;
 * A description of where the content that you claim is infringing is located on Roll20;
-* Information sufficient to permit Tailor Made to contact you, such as your physical address, telephone number, and e-mail address;
+* Information sufficient to permit Orr Group to contact you, such as your physical address, telephone number, and e-mail address;
 * A statement by you that you have a good faith belief that the use of the content identified in your Notice in the manner complained of is not authorized by the copyright owner, its agent, or the law;
 * A statement by you that the information in your notice is accurate and, under penalty of perjury, that you are the copyright owner or authorized to act on the copyright owner’s behalf.

-Tailor Made’s designated agent for notice of claims of copyright infringement can be reached as follows:
+Orr Group’s designated agent for notice of claims of copyright infringement can be reached as follows:

 By mail:
-Tailor Made, LLC
+Orr Group, LLC
 12109 E. Ayesbury
 Wichita, KS 67226